 Preparing Home-Grown or Foraged Nuts for Storage

-Harvesting your own nuts is a great way to save money, but you will have to take a couple extra steps to get your nuts ready for storage.
+Harvesting your own nuts is a great way to save money, but you will have to take a couple of extra steps to get your nuts ready for storage.
 First on the agenda: making sure your nuts are dry.
 After being outdoors (and spending time on the ground), they're likely to have some extra moisture built up, and you need to get rid of it, so they don't mold.

 This is easy enough to do.
 Once you've removed the husks from your nuts, spread them out in a shady area with good air circulation, and allow them to dry for several days.
 A screened-in porch is an ideal spot because it offers protection from squirrels and other animals that might try to make off with your haul.

 When your nuts are dry, stick them in the freezer for 48 hours to kill any bugs/eggs that might be inside them.
-That may sound gross, but grocery store nuts have to be treated for insects, too.
+That may sound off-putting, but grocery store nuts have to be treated for insects, too.
 After you take care of those steps, your nuts can be stored in the same manner as commercially-produced nuts.
 Let's look at that process.

 The Right Way to Store Nuts